 Jesus said, “The thief does not come except to steal, and to kill, and to destroy.
-I have come that they may have life, and that they may have it more abundantly.” – John 10:10 NKJV.
+I have come that they may have life, and that they may have it more abundantly.”
+(John 10:10).

 This means from the moment we believe in our hearts and confess with our mouths that Jesus Christ is the risen LORD we have a superior quality of life continually.
 Starting from salvation we should be growing in the abundant life right through into eternity.
-Another Scripture using the word abundantly is: Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, – Ephesians 3:20 NKJV.
+Another Scripture using the word abundantly is: Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, (Ephesians 3:20).
 Now that’s exciting!

 The word abundant in Strong’s Definitions is G4053 περισσός perissós, per-is-sos’; superabundant (in quantity) or superior (in quality); by implication, excessive; beyond measure.

 But let’s think about this.
-Will the Holy Spirit (the power working in us) give us ANYTHING we ask even if we ask for something that (unknowingly to us of course) would harm us or someone else?
-We know Scripture tells us that God will supply all of our needs (Deuteronomy 8:3-4; Nehemiah 9:15; Psalms 23:1-5; Psalms 41:1-3; Psalms 84:11; Luke 12:30-33; 2 Corinthians 9:8-11) and yet we know there are things the LORD in His goodness and foreknowledge does not provide to us immediately or ever.
+Will the Holy Spirit (the power working in us) give us ANYTHING we ask, even if we ask for something that (unknowingly to us of course) would harm us or someone else?
+We know Scripture tells us that God will supply all of our needs (as referenced in Deuteronomy 8:3-4; Nehemiah 9:15; Psalms 23:1-5; Psalms 41:1-3; Psalms 84:11; Luke 12:30-33; 2nd Corinthians 9:8-11); and, yet we know there are things the LORD in His goodness and foreknowledge does not provide to us immediately or even ever.